RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 ### Adding a Custom Audio Card

 To add a custom Audio Card, edit the "AudioCard" setting in the es_settings.cfg file and replace the value with the name of your Audio Card.
-You can find this out by opening a terminal window and running 'aplay -L'.
+You can find this out by opening a terminal window and running `aplay -L`.
 This will generate a list of Audio Cards similar to the one below:

 ````
 pi@raspberrypi:~ $ aplay -L